KLM announces 5,000 layoffs as losses soar

-Unlike some other carriers like Singapore Airlines, the European airline group failed to report significant improvements in their cargo yields, blaming the drop in global air freight demand.
+Unlike some other carriers like Singapore Airlines (SIA1) (SINGY), the European airline group failed to report significant improvements in their cargo yields, blaming the drop in global air freight demand.
 Even with all the drawbacks and corporate restructuring, the Group maintains to delay its medium-term financial ambition by one year.

 Japan to lower aviation fuel tax by 80% to support airlines